artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 ![hashcat ctfadmin hash][ctfadmin hash]

 One password is __ctfadmin__.
 If we match this hash to the list of users in the volatility `hashdump` command, we tie this to the ctf-user-admin user.
 Great!
-At this point we have solved the challenge, but if you leave hashcat working you will get an additional hash:
+At this point, we have solved the challenge, but if you leave hashcat working you will get an additional hash:

 ```bash
 ➜ hashcat -O -m 1000 -a 3 forensics_101_ch2_hashes_LM.txt --show